E-micromobility communications toolkit

 Ebikes

-• Has a maximum continued rated power of up to 500 watts.
-This power output must be:
+• a maximum continuous rated power of 500 watts

 Topic Key messages